 According to “The Twenty-Four Solar Terms”, the season of Autumn began on August 7, 2020.
 The hot summer came to an end with “The End of Heat” on August 22.
-The Spring Equinox marks the middle of the season.

 The next solar term is “White Dew” or Bai Lu.
 September 7 starts 10 days for harvesting.
 White Dew is when dew first begins to show up in the grass, as the temperature drops more noticeably after sundown.
 At the start of each period of a Solar Term, the Chinese traditionally shift their diet to reflect the seasonal change.

 During this term the Longan fruit (sometimes called Dragon Eye) is in high demand with the sweet tasting berry offering nourishment, supporting the spleen (the immunity centre) and calming the nervous system.
 Dietary customs also focus on consuming food categorized in TCM, as a ‘cooling foods’.
 One such fruit is the king of the vines, the Grape, known to dispel internal heat and expel toxins.
 Another food consumed at this time of year is sweet potato which also ranks high in the first food for consumption at the beginning of this term.
 Hailed as the No.1 food for nourishing the spleen, it’s prized for protecting one’s immune system.